We are searching for

 Bad credit can make it more difficult to lease a used-car, but not impossible.
 If a dealership does agree to give you a lease agreement, you may find yourself with less favorable terms and higher monthly payments than you anticipated.
 Dealers can also use your situation to lease out older vehicles with more wear-and-tear.
 Be wary when signing a lease on an older car; while they can be a cheaper option initially, they may break down over time and end up costing more money in the long run.

-Can You Trade in a Lease for a Used Car?
+Can You Trade in a Leased Vehicle?

 How Much Does it Cost to Lease a Used Car?